kaipee/AdvancedVolumeMixer2/README.md

 *Please note that I have previously attempted to contact the original developer of this extension on a few occasions with regard to keeping it up to date or forking it - with no response on any occasion.*

+If you are the original developer and wish to have this repo removed please get in touch.